Alpha-GPC: What is Alpha GPC?

 Similar possible side effects are reported by Wilson (2013), although his overall view is that if the user follows recommended guidance and maintains a healthy and active lifestyle, Alpha GPC can be used “safely and effectively” (Wilson 2013).

 Alpha-GPC is a Choline supplement found naturally in the brain as well as milk.
 Alpha-GPC is a Parasympathomimetic drug, which stimulates the Parasympathetic Nervous System (PSNS) by stimulating the Acetylcholine receptors used by the PSNS.
 Alpha-GPC is derived through highly purified soy lecithin.

 Alpha-GPC is a source of Acetylecholine and a fat-soluble nootropic of the Choline chemical class.
 This choline source is widely used to help and to treat Alzheimer’s, to help in the recovery of victims of a Stroke, improve the memory and overall mood of people suffering from Dementia.
-Alpha-GPC is used as a Nootropic supplement to help improve and increase memory and cognition.
+Furthermore, Alpha-GPC has been found to be ergogenic and nootropic as it aids with psychomotor, cognitive and muscle functions.

 Alpha-GPC was shown to improve the performance of animals in both active and passive conditioning tests in both youthful and senior animals.
 Molecular mechanisms mediating the effects of L-alpha-glycerylphosphorylcholine, a new cognition-enhancing drug, on behavioral and biochemical parameters in young and aged rats.
 Pharmacol Biochem Behav.
 1992 Sep;43(1):139-51